rohitcapstone/CSE_G22/README.md

 - It identifies whether the input is weather-related or a general query using keyword detection (e.g., checking for "weather" in the user's input).

 ## Decision-Making Flow:
+- Weather-Related Queries:
   - If the input contains the keyword "weather":
     - Extracts the location field from the request payload.
+    - Calls the get_weather() function to fetch weather data from the OpenWeatherMap API.
+    - If the location is missing, it prompts the user to provide one.
+- General Queries: